Seven deputies were sworn in Pennington County Sheriffs Office ahead of Sturgis Rally - NewsBreak

 Sturgis isn’t the only city inviting bikers

-The city of Custer doesn't want to be Sturgis or the Sturgis Motorcycle Rally for the next nine days, but it does want to be an option.
+SIOUX FALLS, S.D.
+(KELO) — The city of Custer doesn’t want to be Sturgis or the Sturgis Motorcycle Rally for the next nine days, but it does want to be an option.
+Custer Cruisin’ was established 23 years ago in the city.
+This year it will run from Aug.
+5 to Aug.
+15, the same period as the annual Sturgis Rally.

 Wausau Man Killed in Western South Dakota Motorcycle Crash